Crassula saxifraga Harv.

 Septas globifera, Septas saxifraga

-Crassula saxifraga is a perennial plant up to 6 inches (15 cm) tall high, with erect, unbranched stems, arising form 1 to several tubers.
-The slightly fleshy leaves are up to 1.2 inches (3 cm) long, up to 2.8 inches (7 cm) across and emerge at flowering time.
-They are green, but purplish beneath.
-White or pink flowers are borne in cluster at the end of a stalk up to 6 inches (15 cm) long and appear in fall to mid winter.
+Crassula saxifraga is a succulent plant with erect, unbranched stems arising from 1 to several tubers.
+It grows up to 6 inches (15 cm) tall.
+Leaves are flattened, up to 2 inches (5 cm) long, up to 4.8 inches (12 cm) wide.
+They are slightly fleshy, green, rarely purplish below, and emerge at flowering time.
+White or pink flowers appear in a cluster at the end of an up to 6 inches (15 cm) long stalk from fall to mid-winter.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).